App Funding: 8 Powerful Strategies to Secure Funding for App Development

 But an excellent way to shift into the power position is to Create Fear of Missing Out (FOMO).

-In this strategy, leveraging your MVP is crucial.
+In this strategy, leveraging your minimum viable product is crucial.
 The existence of an MVP demonstrates to potential investors that you have made progress in the app development process and have tangible evidence of market validation.

 Show evidence of traction, user engagement, and market validation to instill confidence in investors.
 This can include user feedback, early user acquisition data, partnerships, press coverage, or revenue-generating activities.